kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-05-post-api-routes/25-add-post-route.md

 // MORE CODE
 ```

-* So we need to add body content as JSON to this Postman request rout
+* So we need to add `body` content as JSON to this Postman request route
 * Grab some lorem ipsum from any site and paste into Postman request body

 ```